mbernste/mbernste.github.io/_posts/2020-10-19-shannon_source_coding.md

 ---
-title: 'Foundations of information theory: information entropy (part 3)'
+title: 'Foundations of information theory: Shannon's Source Coding Theorem (part 3)'
 date: 2020-08-07
 permalink: /posts/source_coding/
 tags:
   - information theory
   - tutorial
 ---

+THIS POST IS CURRENTLY UNDER CONSTRUCTION

 *The mathematical field of information theory attempts to mathematically describe the concept of “information”.
 In the first two posts, we discussed the concepts of self-information and information entropy.
 In this post, we step through Shannon's Source Coding Theorem to see how information entropy of a probability distribution describes the best-achievable efficiency required to communicate samples from the distribution.
 My understanding of this material came, in part, from watching this excellent series of videos by [mathematicalmong on YouTube](https://www.youtube.com/watch?v=UrefKMSEuAI&t=8s)*

 Introduction